Interstellar-Network/Grants-Program/applications/Interstellar-network2.md

 This hardware security, combined with a Trusted Transaction Validation Protocol, offers robust protection against state-of-the-art malware, including banking Trojans, and prepares for future targeted attacks.

-This is more than a wallet, we have designed a novel secure access layer for web3 managed with a blockchain that register mobile hardware/secure elements/TEEs to protect transaction with a strong multi-factor authentication (based on hardware and software computation privacy scheme i.e garbled circuit).
+This is more than a wallet, we have designed **a novel secure access layer for web3** managed with a blockchain that register mobile hardware/secure elements/TEEs to protect transaction with a strong multi-factor authentication (based on hardware and software computation privacy scheme i.e garbled circuit).

 Using a blockchain for the management of transactions offers extra security and auditability features and dramaticcaly increase convenience for the user:

-- Trusted beneficiaries/contacts, with destination public keys stored only on the blockchain nodes.
+- **Trusted beneficiaries/contacts**, with destination public keys stored only on the blockchain nodes.
-- Conditional validation, allowing users to set transaction confirmation triggers based on amounts.
+- **Conditional validation**, allowing users to set transaction confirmation triggers based on amounts.
 - An extra layer of transaction auditability

 And in the medium/long term (see future plan for more details)
-- ML real-time Malware detection model based on proof of legitimate software execution protection that increases the model accuracy (potential research project to address targetted attacks)
+- **ML real-time Malware detection model** based on proof of legitimate software execution protection that increases the model accuracy (potential research project to address targetted attacks)
-- User inputs verification based on behavioral biometric model (proven with 99% accuracy) that can be correlated with ML detection model.
+- **User inputs verification** based on behavioral biometric model (proven with 99% accuracy) that can be correlated with ML detection model.

 Social recovery and **a novel hardware-based recovery (through NFC) further enhance security and convenience**.
 We will enable the usage of NFC devices the user already owns like an NFC payment card or an NFC earpod,etc...
 Just a tap on the mobile is needed to trigger the recovery process.